Couverture de Extinction Reversed

 Geneticists have restored Earth's biome and begun repopulation.
 But primate cloning is in its infancy; human cloning is banned.

-Far from a failed genetics experiment, Eve is brilliant, curious, and heartbreakingly naïve about her species’ history.
-But Eve’s creator wants her back and has a gruesome fate planned for her.
+Far from a failed genetics experiment, Eve is brilliant, curious, and heartbreakingly naive about her species' history.
+But Eve's creator wants her back and has a gruesome fate planned for her.
 There is only one robot qualified to protect her.
 For the first time in a thousand years, Charlie7 has a human race to protect.

-It didn’t save us, either.
+A.I. didn't destroy humanity.
+It didn't save us, either.

 The robots we built in our final days preserved human minds.
 They survived the end of life on Earth and embarked on the greatest single project in all recorded history.